 After leaving Ictus in 1982, I began using the play on my name “Mash” plus the “ine” suffix as Mashine Music in 1983 for my publishing and musical identity.

-I use the artist brand “Stefan” for my more meditative and electronic musical work, and on this site I will focus on my current professional work, family life, and for music that has never before been commercially released.
-Check out my new blog post announcing the launch of his new album “Meditations.”
+I use the artist brand “Stefan” for my more meditative and electronic musical work.
+Check out my blog post announcing the launch of his first album “Meditations.”